 12.5.2.1 The total number of member high schools with boys soccer programs will be used for the classification of both boys and girls soccer.
 These shall be ranked in order of student population and shall be assigned to basic classifications as follows; shall be ranked in order of student population and evenly divided across the five basic classifications (5A, 4A, 3A, 2A and 1A).
-Any remainder shall be evenly distributed among the basic classifications beginning with the lowest classification and working up.
-The student population of the smallest school assigned to each classification shall form the dividing line between that classification and the next lowest classification.
+Any remainder shall be evenly and by the base of the student population of the smallest school assigned to each classification shall form the dividing line between that classification and the next lowest classification.
 Schools that have the same student population as a school whose student population forms the dividing line between classifications shall be placed with that school into the higher classification.
 The requisite number of schools then shall be assigned to each successive classification.
 Once the dividing lines between classifications for a term are determined, they shall not be changed during that classification term.